ESPN BET Promo Code ROTO For NBA Odds Today & Refer A Friend Offer

 You will have lots of terrific options when it comes to picking not just your first bet but using your bonus bets from this ESPN BET promo code ROTO.
 ESPN BET is one of the best NBA betting sites available to use.

 Choose from standard bets such as the spread, moneyline or total.
-NBA odds worth wagering on this evening include Raptors-76ers, Knicks-Pacers, Pistons-Bulls and Grizzlies-Suns.
+NBA odds worth wagering on this evening include Warriors-Rockets, Thunder-Timberwolves, Clippers-Jazz and Heat-Mavericks.
 You can also grab odds boosts, play parlays and more.

 Whichever way you want to bet, first tap any of the BET NOW buttons on this page and claim $100 in bonus bets in Michigan, New Jersey and Pennsylvania with the ESPN BET promo code ROTO on this page.
 Don't delay.
 Activate your account and start betting today!